Knowledge of the anatomy of the venous system is essential in evaluating patients with cerebral venous thrombosis.

 - Cranial trauma or injury.

-In babies, the most common cause of stroke is infection, specifically in the ear.
+The most common cause of stroke in babies is an infection, specifically in the ear.
 In some cases of cerebral embolism, the cause is unknown.

 If left untreated, stroke can have life-threatening consequences.